nextflow-io/training/docs/hands_on/04_implementation.md

         }
         ```

-        1. Create a channel using [fromFilePairs()](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs).
+        1. Creates a channel using the [fromFilePairs()](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) channel factory.

 ## Process 1A: Create a FASTA genome index

 Now we have our inputs set up we can move onto the processes.
 In our first process we will create a genome index using [samtools](http://www.htslib.org/).

-You should implement a process having the following structure:
+The first process has the following structure:

 -   **Name**: `prepare_genome_samtools`
 -   **Command**: create a genome index for the genome fasta with samtools